The dandelion’s pallid tube

 – Emily Dickinson

-The Taraxacum officinale is a common species in all Europe.
+The Taraxacum officinale is a common species in all of Europe.
 The pant can have stems up to 40 cm high.
-The yellow flowers are called florets and are hold by a cup-like bract called calyculus composed of 12 to 18 green lanceolate shaped segments with dark grey-purple apices acuminate.
+The yellow flowers are called florets and are held by a cup-like bract called calyculus composed of 12 to 18 green lanceolate shaped segments with dark grey-purple apices acuminate.
 The number of florets can vary from 40 to more than 100.
-The fruits, called cypselae are oblanceoloid in shape and 2 to 3 mm long with slender beaks.
+The fruits, called cypselae are oblanceolate in shape and 2 to 3 mm long with slender beaks.
 They are attached to white silky pappi, which form the ~6 mm wide parachutes.
 (Figure 2).

 Analysis of the Dandelion inflorescence opening